-Services, face high continuing needs related to containing the virus and responding to outbreaks, especially among vulnerable populations.
+The 2021 gross operating budget would include an increase of \$93.0 million or 14.2% for Community and Health Services compared to outlook.
+The bulk of the additional funding would go to Public Health, Paramedics, Seniors' Services, Social Services and Homelessness Community Programs, all of which have high continuing needs related to containing the virus and responding to outbreaks, especially among vulnerable populations.
 Public Health and other areas of the department will also be involved in delivering a mass COVID-19 immunization program to the Region's 1.2 million residents in 2021.